Life insurance when pregnant

 - Gestational diabetes.

 Don’t conceal any medical conditions affecting your health during pregnancy.
-If your insurance provider finds that you failed to disclose information, they can cancel your policy.
+If your insurance provider finds that you failed to disclose information, they could cancel your policy or reduce/refuse the pay-out on any claim.

-What details do I need to give when applying for life insurance while pregnant?
+What details do I need to give when applying for life insurance when pregnant?

 It’s important you answer honestly and give an accurate account of your health history.
 Here’s some clarification on the details that may be confusing for customers applying during pregnancy: